jsdir/idock/README.md

 idock
 =====

-idock is a multithreaded [virtual screening] tool for flexible ligand [docking] for computational drug discovery.
-It is inspired by [AutoDock Vina], and is hosted by GitHub at https://GitHub.com/HongjianLi/idock under [Apache License 2.0]. idock is now available as a service at [istar].
+idock is a standalone tool for structure-based [virtual screening] powered by fast and flexible ligand docking.
+It is inspired by [AutoDock Vina], and is hosted on GitHub at https://GitHub.com/HongjianLi/idock under [Apache License 2.0]. idock is also available as a web server at [istar].

 Features
 --------

-* idock develops its own io service pool to reuse threads and maintain a high CPU utilization throughout the entire docking procedure.
-The io service pool parallelizes the precalculation of scoring function, the creation of grid maps, and the execution of Monte Carlo tasks.
+* idock invents a lightweight and efficient io service pool to reuse threads and maintain a high CPU utilization throughout the entire docking procedure.
-* idock supports as many as 27 chemical elements, i.e. H, C, N, O, S, Se, P, F, Cl, Br, I, Zn, Fe, Mg, Ca, Mn, Cu, Na, K, Hg, Ni, Co, Cd, As, Sr, U and Cs.
+* idock recognizes as many as 28 chemical elements, i.e. H, C, N, O, S, Se, P, F, Cl, Br, I, Zn, Fe, Mg, Ca, Mn, Cu, Na, K, Hg, Ni, Co, Cd, As, Sr, U, Cs, Mo.
-* idock outputs per-atom free energy for protein-ligand interaction hotspot detection.
+* idock outputs atomwise free energy values for subsequent identification of intermolecular interaction hotspots.
-* idock outputs summary for each predicted conformation into a CSV file for subsequent analysis.
+* idock writes the scores of each predicted conformation into a CSV file for subsequent sorting and analysis.
-* idock provides precompiled 64bit executables for Linux and Windows.
+* idock provides precompiled 64-bit executables for Linux and Windows.

 Supported operating systems and compilers
 -----------------------------------------

-* Arch Linux x86_64 and clang 3.5.1
+* Arch Linux x86_64 and clang 3.7.0
-* Mac OS X x86_64 and clang 3.5.0
+* Mac OS X x86_64 and clang 3.6.1
-* Windows 7 SP1 x64 and Visual Studio 2013
+* Windows 8.1 x64 and Visual Studio 2015 Update 1

 Compilation
 -----------

-idock depends on [Boost C++ Libraries].
-Boost 1.57.0 is tested.
+idock depends on the [Boost C++ Libraries].
 The Boost libraries required by idock are `System`, `Filesystem`, `Program Options` and `Thread`.
+Boost 1.59.0 was tested.

 ### Compilation on Linux